The Best Tower Fans of 2023, Tested by HGTV Editors

 How We Tested

-Our team of editors tested 13 different tower fans in a variety of prices, features and designs to discover the best one for each category and household.
-We lived with the fans in our homes for weeks and observed each one to determine the overall winners.
+Our team of editors tested 14 different tower fans in a variety of prices, features and designs to discover the best one for each category and household.
+We lived with the fans in our homes for weeks and observed each one to determine the overall winners based on cooling coverage, speed settings, oscillation function, appearance, control capabilities, noise output, design, size and any additional included features.